globocom/secDevLabs/owasp-top10-2017-apps/a6/misconfig-wordpress/README.md

 ## Attack Narrative

-(SPOILER) To understand how this vulnerability can be exploited, check this section!
+To understand how this vulnerability can be exploited, check this section!

 ## Mitigating the vulnerability

-(SPOILER) To understand how this vulnerability can be mitigated, check this other section!
+To understand how this vulnerability can be mitigated, check this other section!

 [Docker Install]:  https://docs.docker.com/install/
 [Docker Compose Install]: https://docs.docker.com/compose/install/